rubyonjets/jets/docs/_docs/considerations-api-gateway.md

 ![](/img/docs/cloudformation-multiple-variables-path-error.png)

-You can also manually reproduce the error by in the API Gateway console also.
+You can manually reproduce the error in the API Gateway console also.

 ![](/img/docs/api-gateway-multiple-variables-path-error.png)